diasurgical/DevilutionX/README.md

 # What is DevilutionX

 DevilutionX is an open-source reimplementation of the Diablo and Hellfire game engine, created through extensive analysis of the original game binaries.
 The project provides a source-compatible engine that allows users who legally own the original games to run them on modern systems, while offering bug fixes, performance improvements, and optional quality-of-life features.
 DevilutionX does not include or distribute any copyrighted game assets and requires the original data files to function.
-It is not affiliated with or endorsed by Blizzard Entertainment.

 Check out the [manual](https://github.com/diasurgical/devilutionX/wiki) for available features and how to take advantage of them.